Gerald Cobb: Biography

-Working Life
+Working life

-In 1919 Cobb was introduced to the College of Arms and went on to be an heraldic artist of some distinction becoming Her Majesty Queen Elizabeth II's artist at the College around 1953.
+In 1919 Cobb was introduced to the College of Arms and went on to be a heraldic artist of some distinction, becoming Her Majesty Queen Elizabeth II's artist at the College around 1953.
 Cobb was noted by his peers as a fine draughtsman and for his use of colour.
 He was also cited as having influenced fellow heraldic artists and was singled out for praise as an artist of exceptional ability.
 Cobb kept his room at the college until 1982, four years before his death.
 He was appointed a Member of the Royal Victorian Order in 1968.

-Collector, Architectural Historian and Ecclesiologist
+Collector, architectural historian and ecclesiologist

 These three interests, which Cobb developed with great assiduity, ran alongside his professional practice.

 Collector

-In his younger adult life Cobb began collecting photographs from a range of sources but mostly from everyday places such as markets and second hand shops, some of which were situated close to his workplace in the City of London.
+In his younger adult life, Cobb began collecting photographs from a range of sources but mostly from everyday places such as markets and second hand shops, some of which were situated close to his workplace in the City of London.
 His own published works (see below) contain a number of images from his collection.
 For the epic series, 'The Buildings of England', the architectural historian, Nicklaus Pevsner used examples from Cobb's collection in volumes including: Volume 12, London.

-Cobb's collection and the use to which it was put, led to his being described as "a pioneer in using photographs as a key tool in architectural records..."
+Cobb's collection, and the use to which it was put, led to his being described as "a pioneer in using photographs as a key tool in architectural records..."
 The collection itself is now mainly deposited at the National Archives.
 The Conway Library at the Courtauld Institute of Art also holds images from his collection.

-Architectural Historian and Ecclesiologist
+Architectural historian and ecclesiologist

 Linked to the main subject matter of his collection, Cobb pursued his interest in ecclesiastical buildings.
 He held membership of the Ecclesiological Society, where he had been Vice President in 1976, the Art Workers' Guild, where he was elected Master in 1953, and was elected a member of the Society of Antiquaries.
 His scholarly contribution to the study and appreciation of cathedrals and churches, as well as the substantial number of photographic images, has been recognised through his many published works and the tributes paid by his peers to his expertise and influence.